RosenthalMark/BuildGhost/README.md

 # BUILDGHOST: The QA x AI ecosystem

-> **SYSTEM OVERVIEW:** A centralized GHOSTops-powered ecosystem for high-stakes software delivery.
+> **SYSTEM OVERVIEW:** A centralized GHOSTOPS-powered ecosystem for high-stakes software delivery.
 Engineered to replace legacy friction with bulletproof release gates and intelligent automation.

 ---